silentgameplays/Simple-Arch-Linux-Setup/README.md

  * Copy/paste the extracted GE folder into /home/user/config/.steam/root/compatibilitytools.d
  * Restart Steam,enjoy the custom GE build

-# (Optional) Install spectacle for screenshots (KDE PLASMA) and neofetch to have "I use arch btw" in your CLI for screenshots and reddit,also man pages support to actually lear some stuff about what you install and flatpak for a wide variety of software,most of wich you can fing in AUR.
+# (Optional) Install spectacle for screenshots (KDE PLASMA) and neofetch to have "I use arch btw" in your CLI for screenshots and reddit,also man pages support to actually learn some stuff about what packages you install and flatpak for a wide variety of software,most of which you can find in AUR.

  * sudo pacman -S spectacle neofetch flatpak man

  * sudo pacman -S sonnet

  * sudo pacman -S enchant